Sam-Spencer/Indie-Sticker-Pack/README.md

  1. Copy contents of the `Sources` folder into your app's project.
  2. Delete the `SwiftUI` folder.
  3. Somewhere in your app, display the `IndieStickerView` UIView.

+## Making it through App Review

+Details on this are coming soon.
+We don't want you to have any trouble with Apple Reviewers.